 });

-Babylon.js 7 introduces enhanced performance profiling tools, allowing developers to identify and address bottlenecks more effectively.
+Babylon.js includes enhanced performance profiling tools and the built-in Inspector, allowing developers to identify and address bottlenecks more effectively.